Orchid Fertilization: 5 Unique Methods

-At the time of this article, we did not find the SMEREKA brand outside what was listed on Amazon.
-We're just not sure if they don’t have a website or if they just sell to larger growers.
-If you do know of how to get in contact with the company, please comment below.
+At the time of this article, I did not find the SMEREKA brand outside what was listed on Amazon.
+I'm just not sure if they don’t have a website or if they just sell to larger growers.
+If you do know how to get in contact with the company, please comment below.

 You can find them here (Affiliate Link).